Children

 How it works

-Daughter sits on her mother's lap at the first interview
+Daughter sitting on mother's lap during the initial consultation

-Specialists work on an interdisciplinary basis with different doctors to find the perfect treatment
+Specialists collaborate interdisciplinarily with various doctors to find the ideal treatment

 Step 1:

 During the initial consultation, your child will be examined in a relaxed atmosphere.
-With the help of modern technology such as an intraoral scan, we assess the current condition and whether there is a need for treatment.
+Using modern technology such as an intraoral scan, we assess the current condition and whether treatment is needed.

 Step 2:

-If necessary, Dr. Pinter works on an interdisciplinary basis with specialists such as ENT doctors or speech therapists.
-In this way, we ensure that the treatment is optimally tailored to your child's needs.
+If necessary, Dr. Pinter collaborates interdisciplinarily with specialists such as ENT doctors or speech therapists.
+This ensures that the treatment is optimally tailored to your child's needs.

 Step 3: